faluhub/peepoPractice/README.md

     TYPE -> Integer
     DESCRIPTION -> The range of which the specified biome should be generated in.
 This is calculated in a circle and is centered around the world origin (0, 0).
 These are BLOCKS and NOT CHUNKS.
     EXAMPLE -> 200

+    "valid_dimensions"
+    TYPE -> Array of World Type ("overworld", "nether", "end") DESCRIPTION -> The dimension that the biome manipulation gets limited to.
+    EXAMPLE -> ["overworld", "nether"]
   DESCRIPTION -> Forcibly generates the specified biomes in their specified ranges.
   EXAMPLE -> [{...}, {...}]

+  "start_difficulty"
+  TYPE -> Difficulty Type ("peaceful", "easy", "normal", "hard") DESCRIPTION -> The difficulty that the world gets created with.
+  EXAMPLE -> "easy"

 "split_event"
 (This part will be a little bit different, as each split event has their own custom values.)